josehb96/josehb96/README.md

 ### Soft Skills
 - Curiosity
 - Communication
-- Critical thinking
+- Critical Thinking
-- Teamwork
+- Continuous Learning

 Note: I have experience in other technologies, but these are my preference.